 Back to school

-School transport will run for any pupils who are attending school.
-All children and young people over the age of 5 should wear a face covering on school transport.
-It has also been confirmed that 2 metre physical distancing will be removed on school transport, however pupils are encouraged to practice social distancing where possible and to maintain distance from the driver and any other adult that may be on board.
+School transport will run for any eligible pupils who are attending school.
+All children and young people over the age of 12 should wear a face covering on school transport.
+It has also been confirmed that children do not have to social distance from each other on school transport, however pupils are encouraged to practice social distancing where possible and to maintain distance from the driver and any other adult that may be on board.

 For further guidance, please refer to our School Transport Protocol.

 These are routes that run specifically for school children and do not allow the public to board.
 These routes will continue and, to allow for social distancing, may need to double route or use different sized vehicles.
 This may affect the time that your child is picked up or returns home and the contractor providing the transport will inform you of any changes.